keldaanCommunity/pokemonAutoChess/changelog/patch-3.8.md

 - Rework Sound: Sound pokemons emit a cry when they use their abilities, waking up allies asleep and giving them bonus stats
 - Nerf Flora: Activates at ~~2/3/4/5~~ 3/4/5/6
+- Fairy Splash damage now has a cooldown of 1 millisecond, to prevent it from triggering multiple times with electric additional attacks

 # Changes to Items